-Per Policy 5460 "Graduation Requirements," Students who have participated in interscholastic athletics, for at least two (2) seasons as defined in the student handbook, while enrolled in grades nine (9), ten (10), eleven (11) and twelve (12), and as documented by the school counselor and approved by the principal, may be excused from 0.5 credits of the high school physical education requirement, provided they take an additional 0.5 credit in English, social studies, mathematics, science, or health education, at their choosing.
+Per school policy, students who have participated in athletics for at least two seasons while enrolled in high school may be excused from 0.5 credits of the high school physical education requirement, provided they take an additional 0.5 credit in English, social studies, mathematics, or science.
 The class will appear on a student's transcript as Sports PE with a "Pass" grade, which has no weight on a student's grade point average.
 If interested please see the school counselor.
-The above information will be verified with the activities director and school counselor upon receiving parental permission.
+The above information will be verified with the activities director, principal, and school counselor upon receiving parental permission.